BalloonBox-Inc/SCRTnetwork_analytics/SCRTSybil.md

 ## Problem / Solution
 How can one validate the trustworthiness of blockchain users, while maintaining user privacy?
-Our project focuses on building a SCRT oracle, called SCRTSybil, for credit scoring, using web2/web3 apps for acquiring the data to calculate a score and Web3 (SCRT network) for storing, encrypting and making the score available to the world.
+Our project focuses on building a SCRT oracle, called SCRTSybil, for credit scoring, using web2/web3 apps for acquiring the data to calculate a score and Web3 (SCRT network) for storing, encrypting, and making the score available to the world.
 We will build TLS connections from on-chain validator enclaves to APIs, creating private credit check scores for secret contracts.
 These APIs will aggregate a user’s credit data from web3 (wallet balance and transaction history on a cryptocurrency exchange like Coinbase) with web2 data (bank account balance, credit history, recent activity, liquidity, etc. via Plaid).
 The credit check outcome will be quantified via a credit scoring algorithm which we will build based on an initially simple criteria.
 This algorithm, which will run off-chain, integrates web2 and web3 validation of a user’s financial standing and history.
 Validated private data feed, i.e., the actual credit score will be stored on-chain and can be accessed via a privately issued SCRT key, generated and distributed by the credit score holder.

 ## Detailed Product Description